-MSCs can serve as cartilage progenitor cells or regenerative cells, which seed on the three-dimensional scaffolds in order to repair the damaged cartilage through the stimulation of endogenous cells[18].
-MSC can be differentiated into chondrocytes in vitro, which is similar to the structural characteristics of hyaline cartilage.
-However, there are differences in the potential of chondrocyte differentiation of MSCs derived from different sources, and excessive differentiation exists during differentiation, namely the cells tend to hypertrophy differentiation, and the phenotypic stability of mature chondrocytes remains difficult to ensure[19].
-Many previous experiments have verified that connective tissue growth is vital for cartilage repair, i.e., it can promote cartilage and extracellular matrix repair.
-Accordingly, it has been studied that tissue growth factor is loaded into scaffolds to assist cartilage repair and increase the degree of integration of new cartilage units with surrounding tissues[20,21].
-However, this method is usually employed to repair the small-area cartilage defect model, yet it does not solve the large area of cartilage defects related to OA.
-At present, several scaffolds [polylactic-co-glycolic acid, polyethylene glycol, polylactic acid, polyglycolic acid, collagen, gelatin, hyaluronic acid (HA) and fibrin] are applied for the implantation of articular cartilage defects in experimental animal models[22].
-They are still not used as routine treatments in clinical practice, though several studies have shown the safety and efficacy of MSCs-based tissue engineering methods.
-This is largely because: (1) Since both allogeneic MSCs and scaffold materials may cause unnecessary graft-versus host reactions, the acquisition and culture of autologous MSCs and the selection of scaffold materials are major limitations of clinical application; and (2) At present, the selection of the cytokines is more diversified, and the function of promoting chondrogenic and osteogenic differentiation is also favored by researchers.
+MSCs can serve as cartilage progenitor cells or regenerative cells, which can be seeded onto three-dimensional scaffolds in order to repair damaged cartilage through the stimulation of endogenous cells[18].
+MSCs can be differentiated into chondrocytes in vitro, which is similar to the structural characteristics of hyaline cartilage.
+However, there are differences in the chondrocyte differentiation capacity of MSCs derived from different sources, cells can tend to hypertrophy during differentiation, and the phenotypic stability of mature chondrocytes remains difficult to ensure[19].
+Many previous experiments have verified that connective tissue growth is vital for cartilage repair, i.e. it can promote cartilage and extracellular matrix repair.
+Accordingly, studies show that tissue growth factors can be loaded onto scaffolds to assist cartilage repair and increase the degree of integration of new cartilage units with surrounding tissues[20,21].
+However, this method is usually employed to repair the small area cartilage defect model, yet it does not address the large area of cartilage defects related to OA.
+At present, several scaffolds [polylactic-co-glycolic acid, polyethylene glycol, polylactic acid, polyglycolic acid, collagen, gelatin, hyaluronic acid (HA), and fibrin] are applied for the implantation of articular cartilage defects in experimental animal models[22].
+They are still not used as routine treatments in clinical practice, although several studies have shown the safety and efficacy of MSC-based tissue engineering methods.
+This is largely because: (1) Since both allogeneic MSCs and scaffold materials may cause unnecessary graft-versus-host reactions, the acquisition and culture of autologous MSCs and the selection of scaffold materials are major limitations to clinical application; and (2) At present, the selection of cytokines is more diversified, and the function of promoting chondrogenic and osteogenic differentiation is also favored by researchers.
 However, studies have demonstrated that different levels of growth factors have bidirectional effects on promoting chondrogenic and osteogenic differentiation.
-How to minimize the osteogenic differentiation in the new cartilage area while maximizing the chondrogenic differentiation ability remains one of the problems to be solved.
-Thus, more studies will be required to prove their effectiveness in larger groups of OA patients before they can be used in a large-scale.
+How to minimize osteogenic differentiation in the new cartilage area while maximizing chondrogenic differentiation ability remains one of the problems to be solved.
+Thus, more studies are required to prove their effectiveness in larger groups of OA patients before they can be implemented at a large scale.

 Therapeutic MSC exosomes